theproadam/FastestSetPixel/README.md

 | RtlZeroMemory | No            | No            | Yes           | 0.36ms        | 0.36ms        | No            |
 | RtlZeroMemory2| No            | No            | Yes           | 0.22ms        | 0.22ms        | Yes           |

 <sub>Tested on i7-4710HQ 16GB DDR3 Win8.1, NET 4.5.
-Speeds calculated from the average of 100 tries.
+Speeds calculated from the average of 100 tries.<br/>
 With the exception of **Byte Array**, all parallelized loops used lambdas for ~0.4ms time save.<br/>
 Resolution values were hardcoded, so expect a slight performance impact for runtime resolved resolutions.<br/>
 With hardcoded color values, **Integer and Bitwise Set** can reach 0.40ms speeds, due to the same IL Code.<br/>